 - Emergency food to vulnerable groups

 We have been working alongside Caritas South Sudan responding to urgent needs in the country since mid-2016 when violence flared up in the world’s newest nation.
-Our Senior Humanitarian Programmes Coordinator, Mark Mitchell, visited the country last year to assist Caritas South Sudan in the design and development of the relief programme and he returned in March this year to assist with the response to the famine.
+Our Senior Humanitarian Programmes Coordinator, Mark Mitchell, visited the country in 2017 to assist Caritas South Sudan in the design and development of the relief programme and he returned in March 2018 to assist with the response to the famine.

-We have an historic relationship with communities in Turkana, northern Kenya, which has also been badly affected by the drought, and we are responding to needs in the region in collaboration with ChildFund New Zealand.
+We have an historic relationship with communities in Turkana, northern Kenya, which has also been badly affected by the drought.
+We are responding to needs in the region in collaboration with ChildFund New Zealand.
 In 2012 and 2013, we partnered with Trocaire to respond to a serious drought in Turkana, and the recovery programme included resilience-building work that means communities have fared better in this current emergency.

 - DONATE NOW AND DOUBLE THE DIFFERENCE YOU CAN MAKE TO THOSE FACING STARVATION -